 All Joint custody arrangements whether Joint Physical and/or Joint Legal require some type of parenting plan. ”

 If you are struggling with a custody dispute, contact us today to learn more about how Schmidt Law Firm can help you.
-We are currently offering free 30-minute consultation to discuss how we can help you with your custody case.
+We are currently offering a 30-minute consultation to discuss how we can help you with your custody case.
 Call 801-990-6390 or click here today to learn more!